 Since April of 2003, OCR has received over 213,561 HIPAA complaints.

-Are you reading that title and thinking to yourself, “that sounds familiar, but I’m not sure what it is?”
-If you are, that is likely because you are used to seeing the acronym HIPAA.
+Are you aware that HIPAA stands for the Health Insurance Portability and Accountability?
+If you are, you are likely more accustomed to seeing the acronym HIPAA.
 All healthcare professionals are aware of this term because it creates a foundation for many of your office processes.
 Though it is likely you are familiar with this Act, do you know what it means, and why it was created?

 Why was HIPAA created?